Are Your Medications Making your Teeth and Gums Sick?

 • Medications for Heart Disease

 If you are on any type of medication, whether it is herbal, non-prescription, or a medication that is prescribed by your doctor, it is vital that you let your dentist be aware.
+Balancing medication can impact hormonal health significantly.
+Exploring options like treasurevalley sildalist may offer support for certain conditions.
+Natural changes or habits do not alter physical size directly.

 Patients need to understand that regardless of the medication it is imperative to let your dentist know about it.